Eamonbaloun/PC-Beginners-Guide/README.md

 🚨 **Top Recommendations for Builds** 🚨

 I wanted to make a quick guide on what I think makes a solid build.
-This isn’t about specific parts, but more of a general outline of what you should aim for. *[More of anything is always better—it keeps you from buying twice!]*
+The key to a good build is smart spending.
+This isn’t about specific parts, but more of a general outline of what you should aim for. *[More of anything is always better—it keeps you from buying twice!]* Make sure to put together a part list on [PC Part Picker](https://pcpartpicker.com) and share it on forums.
+People will help you fine-tune your build—I help people with their part lists all the time on Reddit.
+Just be clear about what you want to do with your computer and the games or programs you plan to use.

 - **CPU**: Go for at least 8 cores, but I recommend 12 if you can.
 It’ll give you more headroom for multitasking and gaming.